Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 ## Systerm Monitor Registers

-Previous generations of FPGA has a system called the ADC.
+Previous generations of Xilinx FPGA had a system called the ADC that, amoung other things allowed you to aquire chip temperature and voltage readings.

-The xilinx UltraScale and UltraScale+ family has devices have an on chip ADC logic used to collect not only lost the ADC
+The newer UltraScale and UltraScale+ family have depreciated this ADC module in favor of the SYSMON ( and SYSMON4 ) which, allow you to also get these temperature readings but better.

 # Pinout